deckhouse/deckhouse/ee/modules/350-node-local-dns/docs/CONFIGURATION.md

 title: "The node-local-dns module: configuration"
 ---

+{% include module-bundle.liquid %}

-The module is **enabled** by default and does not require any configuration (it works right out-of-the-box).
+The module does not require any configuration (it works right out-of-the-box).

 **Pay attention to the following:**
 - The module supports the iptables `kube-proxy` mode only (the ipvs mode is not supported and not tested).